Mount filesystems

 qos_preferred_throughput

-option, which is the preferred requests rate for QoS in megabytes per second.
+Specifies preferred requests rate for Quality of Service (QoS) in megabytes per second

-Gateway (in case the client is on a different subnet)
+Gateway configuration (required if the client is on a different subnet)

-Physical network devices (for performance and high availability)
+Physical network devices (for improved performance and high availability)

 UDP mode